-There are six shift positions, seven if you have Overdrive.
+There are several shift positions.
 In this manual, these are referred to by the commonly used symbols in the right column below:

 Park P

 Reverse R

 Neutral N

 Overdrive D

 Drive D

 Second 2

 First 1

 Park

 P (Park): This locks your front wheels.
 It's the best position to use when you start your engine because your vehicle can't move easily.